As the standard deviation σ decreases, what happens to the ... | Study Prep in Pearson+

 Master Calculating Standard Deviation with a bite sized video explanation from PatrickStart learning

-Under which of the following conditions will a data value have a negative z-score when using the formula ?

-Given the population data set consisting of a single value , what is the standard deviation of the population?
+Given the data set , what is the standard deviation of the data (rounded to two decimal places)?

-Given four samples, each with the same sample mean but different sample sizes and standard deviations, which of the following samples will have the smallest value for the estimated standard error of the mean ()?

 If a set of data has a standard deviation of , which of the following must be true about the data?